arcadianlyric/agentic_bioArchitect/README.md

 ## UMI 16S rRNA Architecturer
 there are 2modules in this repor,
-1. multi_agent: multi-agent general purpose LLM planer for automated workflow architecture design and code generation
+1. multi_agent_architecturer: a multi-agent general purpose LLM planer for automated workflow architecture design, review and code generation.
-2. 16s_rRNA_workflow: designed by multi_agent module, The actual bioinformatics pipeline implementation (Snakemake workflow + Python scripts)
+2. 16s_rRNA_workflow: the actual bioinformatics pipeline implementation (Snakemake workflow + Python scripts) using the architecturer design.

 ## 1. Apply multi_agent_architecture on UMI 16S rRNA